modeh13/rectangles-challenge/README.md

 dotnet run -c Release --project Rectangles.Challenge.Api/Rectangles.Challenge.Api.csproj
 ```
 - Application listens to HTTP requests at port 5157 by default.
-- Use [Postman](https://www.postman.com/downloads/) or any tool to use APIs.
+- Use [Postman](https://www.postman.com/downloads/) or any tool to consume API services.
   - As suggested option.
 Open a new browser Tab/Window and navigate to http://localhost:5157/swagger/index.html.
-That must take you to Swagger page.
+That will take you to Swagger page.

 ## Rectangle entity

 Rectangle can be represented by using different alternatives.
-Project has decided to use two main elements to represents a Rectangle.
+Dev Team has decided to use two main elements to represents a Rectangle.

 - Point: It's an entity/model that indicates the values for X and Y axis.
 - Size: It indicates Width and Height sizes for an element.

 A rectangle is made up of Point and Size elements.
 The point represents the source of the Rectangle.
-In our case, it will be the bottom left point of the rectangle.
+In our case, it will be the bottom left point of the rectangle (Important).

 Example:
 ```json lines